K. Connie Kang: Career

 Connie's grandfather had been known for building Christian churches in what is now North Korea.
 Kang's mother had dreamed of building Christian schools there, although she never had the chance, and this lost dream left an impact on Kang.
 Connie served Hollywood Presbyterian Church in the session as an elder.
 In 2008, Connie left the Los Angeles Times and decided to pursue a new career as a Christian minister, eventually graduating from the Fuller Theological Seminary in 2017.
 She had plans to return to North Korea and establish a Christian school, but never completed the journey.

 Having passed her ordination exams of PC(USA), Connie applied for Associate Pastor position to Golden Gate Presbyterian Church (GGPC) in Daly City, CA, where Joo Han Kang, her father, had served as an elder to the point of his death in 1998.
-She wanted to participate in the mission education in Rwanda and Hoopa Native American Reservation through SPRiNG Bible Academy in GGPC.
+She wanted to participate in the mission education in Rwanda and Hoopa Native American Reservation through SPRiNG Bible Academy, a non-denominational non-profit organization.
 And she hoped to serve the Kang Center, which includes Emmanuel Press, S.W.
 Choi Prayer Hall, and Joo Han Kang Library.
-GGPC agreed to call her as Association Pastor just before her untimely death.